napol-zeros/zeros-peer/README.md

-# Zeros Peer
+## What is Zeros CLI?

-CLI for Zeros Origin Network
+CLI for Zeros Origin Network.